Logo Voyage

 NOVA is one of the big eikaiwa chains

 A popular form of employment among foreigners from English speaking countries is teaching English, especially in after-hours English conversation schools known as eikaiwa (英会話).
-Pay is fairly good for young adults, but rather poor compared to a qualified educator already at work in most Western countries.
+Pay is not great (¥250,000/mo is typical) and there are zero opportunities for career progression.
 Working conditions can also be quite strict compared to Western standards, and some companies have very bad reputations.
-Sadly, learning English has declined in popularity, so fewer positions are available now than there were in the early 2000s.
+Learning English has declined in popularity, so fewer positions are available now than there were in the heyday of the early 2000s.
 North American accents are preferred, and there is a (mostly) unspoken preference for white people.
+This is largely based on economics; the stereotypical native English speaker is a white person, and many parents expect the teacher to look like that when they send their children to learn English.

 An undergraduate degree or ESL accreditation is essential for most desirable positions.
 Interviews for English schools belonging to one of the larger chains would usually be held in the applicant's home country.